drdhaval2785/sanskrit_data/README.md

 # Introduction
 This module defines:
+  - **schema**
-  - shared standard schema for communicating and storing Sanskrit data.
+    - shared standard schema for communicating and storing Sanskrit data of various types.
     - various idiosyncratic notations used by various modules which deviate from the proposed standards.

-Together with this, it provides python classes (corresponding to the schema) and shared libraries for validating, (de-)serializing and storing sanskrit data.
+  - **python classes** (corresponding to the schema) and **shared libraries** for validating, (de-)serializing and storing sanskrit data of various types.
+  - a **common database interface** for accessing various databases (so that a downstream app can switch to a different database with a single line change).

 Similar libraries in various other languages are being built:
   - Scala (likely compatible with Java): [db-interface](https://github.com/sanskrit-coders/db-interface) .

 ## Motivation